427 search results for grants

 • High-Need Patients Mid-Course Review May 2019

-relationship with them.
-2 The $58.4 million includes: 1) Grants totaling $21.9 million that were made, -Need Patients Investigation; and 2) Grants totaling $36.5 million that were made from 2017-2019, by drawing upon the reflections of those in the field.
-Recognizing that most grants are not yet, .
-This mid-course review addresses the following four questions: 1.
-Accomplishments: What did the grants, on the size of relevant grants, grant maturity, the likelihood of the grants to impact patient experience
+The $58.4 million includes: 1) Grants totaling $21.9 million that were made prior to the November 2016, Investigation; and 2) Grants totaling $36.5 million that were made from 2017-2019 as part of the High-Need, the reflections of those in the field.
+Recognizing that most grants are not yet complete (30 are completed, addresses the following four questions: 1.
+Accomplishments: What did the grants accomplish (outputs, the informants to be interviewed.
+A dozen grantees were selected based on the size of relevant grants

 • 2013-2014 Financial Statement